-A simple strategy for incorporating PG loss terms in the learning objective of $f_{NN}$ is to add them to Train-MSE using trade-off weight parameters, $\lambda_C$ and $\lambda_S$, for \nsloss{} and \eloss{}, respectively.
-Conventionally, such trade-off weights are kept constant to a certain value across all epochs of gradient descent.
+{ \paragraph{Rationale for Proposed Approach:} PG loss terms can be integrated in the learning objective of $f_{NN}$ by adding them to Train-MSE using trade-off coefficients $\lambda_C$ and $\lambda_S$ for \nsloss{} and \eloss{}, respectively.
+Conventionally, such trade-off coefficients are kept constant across all epochs of gradient descent.
 This inherently assumes that the importance of PG loss terms in guiding the learning of $f_{NN}$ towards a generalizable solution is constant across all stages (or epochs) of gradient descent, and they are in agreement with each other.
-However, in practice, we empirically find that \nsloss{}, \eloss{}, and Train-MSE compete with each other and have varying importance at different stages (or epochs) of ANN learning.
-Hence, we consider the following ways of adaptively tuning the trade-off weights of \nsloss{} and \eloss{}, $\lambda_C$ and $\lambda_S$ as a function of the epoch number $t$.